jneug/typst-finite/src/cmd.typ

 /// finite automaton.
 See above for a description of the
 /// specification dictionaries.
 ///
-/// - spec (dictionary): Automaton specification.
+/// - spec (spec): Automaton specification.
 /// - initial (string, auto, none): The name of the initial state.
 For #value(auto), the first state in #arg[states] is used.
 /// - final (array, auto, none): A list of final state names.
 For #value(auto), the last state in #arg[states] is used.
 /// - state-format (function): A function to generate the new state names from a list of states.